humdrum-tools/humdrum-documentation/tool/nf/index.md

 sonority.
 It is analogous to rearranging notes in a chord so that the spelling is in root position, close position, with duplicate pitch-classes eliminated.
-By way of example, a D major chord (in any inversion, with any spelling) will have the normal form: 2,6,9 \-- namely, the pitch-classes D, F\#, A (as opposed to 6,9,2 or 2,9,6).
+By way of example, a D major chord (in any inversion, with any spelling) will have the normal form: 2,6,9 &mdash;
+namely, the pitch-classes D, F\#, A (as opposed to 6,9,2 or 2,9,6).
 See [REFERENCES](#REFERENCES) below.